-Prodly announces $3.5M seed to automate low code cloud deployments – TechCrunch
+Prodly announces $3.5M seed to automate low-code cloud deployments – TechCrunch

-Low code programming is supposed to make things easier on companies, right?
-Low code means you can count on trained administrators instead of more expensive software engineers to handle most tasks, but like any issue solved by technology, there are always unintended consequences.
+Low-code programming is supposed to make things easier on companies, right?
+Low-code means you can count on trained administrators instead of more expensive software engineers to handle most tasks, but like any issue solved by technology, there are always unintended consequences.
 While running his former company, Steelbrick, which he sold to Salesforce in 2015 for $360 million, Max Rudman identified a persistent problem with low-code deployments.
 He decided to fix it with automation and testing, and the idea for his latest venture, Prodly, was born.

 The company announced a $3.5 million seed round today, but more important than the money is the customer momentum.
 In spite of being a very early-stage startup, the company already has 100 customers using the product, a testament to the fact that other people were probably experiencing that same pain point Rudman was feeling, and there is a clear market for his idea.